How to Invest in Cryptocurrency: A Beginners’ Guide

 Step 6: Deposit Your Cryptocurrency In A Wallet

-The safest way to buy Bitcoin and other cryptocurrencies is to use a combination of a “hot” and “cold” wallet.
+The safest choice is to use a combination of a “hot” and “cold” wallet.

 You can use them individually, too.
 Hot wallets come with a higher risk of theft, but many are run by custodians, so you have a better chance of regaining access, should you get locked out.